-If you want to grow an espalier fruit tree not for the fresh fruit but as ornament, you should chose a quince.
-They are undemanding, vigorous, low-maintenance, and thrive in partial shade -- a very interesting alternative to apples, pears, or other fruits.
-The fruit of the quince can not be eaten fresh, but they can definitely be used for jelly and marmalade!
+If you are not necessarily looking to grow an espalier fruit tree for its fresh fruit but rather for its ornamental value, go for a quince!
+They are undemanding, vigorous, low-maintenance, and thrive in partial shade -- a very interesting alternative to apples, pears, and other fruits.
+The fruit of the quince is not delicious eaten fresh, but make great specialty jellies and marmalade!

 (lat.: Cydonia oblonga)

-Quinces are undemanding fruit trees, but they need a permeable soil that is not too heavy.
-They thrive in sunny locations, but walls in partial shade are sufficient when they are grown as ornamental plants.
-Quinces can be found in local tree nurseries or ordered online.
+The quince is an undemanding fruit tree, but needs a well-aerated soil that is not too heavy.
+It loves the sun, walls in partial shade are sufficient when it is grown as an ornamental plant.
+Quince can be found in local tree nurseries or ordered online.

 When cultivated on an espalier, quinces are treated as shaped trees.
-They can grow to height of about 6 metres, with white large flowers in May / June.
-The fruits are strongly scented.
-The fruit become edible, if at all, when exposed to a lot of sun on southern walls-- in late October or November.
-Even when the maturity is not optimal, the fruits can still be used for jelly, marmalade, "quince bread," fruit juice, etc..
-The pelt must be removed before processing.
+They can grow to a height of about 6 metres, with white large flowers in May / June.
+The fruits are strongly scented and become edible, if at all, only on southern walls in full sun, and then only in late October or November.
+In other, less optimal conditions, they are still loved as a (hard and tart) economic fruit for jelly, jam, 'quince bread,' etc..
+The furry skin must be removed before processing.
 There are "apple" quinces and "peach" quinces, depending on the shape of the fruit.
 One pruning to thin out the branches per year is enough.